adobe/helix-pages/docs/setup-indexing.md

 If you start with the `helix-pages-starter` project you will have a `helix-query.yaml` configuration file in your GitHub repository.
-After having setup your `fstab.yaml` with a mountpoint that points into your SharePoint folder, locate a folder where your query index will be located.
+After having setup your `fstab.yaml` with a mountpoint that points into your SharePoint folder, go to a folder where your query index will be located.

 Now enter the target URL of that query index location: